During any bingo occasion conducted by an organization, the organization is directly responsible for the:

 (3) no more than 50 devices in play for permitted premises where bingo is the primary business.

 Seating capacity is determined as specified under the local fire code.

 (c) Prior to a bingo occasion, the linked bingo game provider, on behalf of the participating organizations, must provide to the board a bingo program in a format prescribed by the board.

-(d) Before participating in the play of a linked bingo game, a player must present a valid picture identification card that includes the player's date of birth.
-Except for prize receipts required by section 349.19, subdivision 10, an organization is not required to register or retain any information contained on the player's picture identification card.
+(d) Before participating in the play of a linked bingo game, a player must present and register a valid picture identification card that includes the player's address and date of birth.

 (e) An organization may remove from play a device that a player has not maintained in an activated mode for a specified period of time determined by the organization.
 The organization must provide the notice in its house rules.

 1976 c 261 s 7; 1979 c 166 s 1; 1984 c 502 art 12 s 11; 1986 c 467 s 16; 1987 c 327 s 15,16; 1988 c 596 s 3,4; 1989 c 334 art 2 s 26; 1990 c 590 art 1 s 28; 1991 c 336 art 2 s 24; 1994 c 633 art 5 s 68-71; 1995 c 186 s 69; 1995 c 261 s 23; 2001 c 96 s 11; 2003 c 110 s 32-35; 2005 c 166 art 1 s 26,27; 2006 c 205 s 19-21; 2007 c 145 s 6; 2008 c 260 s 11,12; 2009 c 124 s 39-42; 2012 c 299 art 4 s 49-52